 Planter Box with Seating

 Adding a seating ledge to your planter box is both practical and inviting.
 I love how it provides a perfect perch for a morning coffee amidst my blooming veggies.
+For more creative ways to repurpose containers, check out these inspiring bathtub planter ideas.

 Triangular Planter Box